Quick overview

 Disadvantages for employees

-- You’re taxed on non-cash income – each month you’ll have 1%, 0.5% or 0.25% of the entry price of the car (including VAT) added to your gross pay and pay tax, national insurance and health insurance on it.
+- You are taxed on your non-cash income – each month you have 1%, 0.5% or 0.25% of the entry price of the car (including VAT) added to your gross wages and pay tax, social security and health insurance on it.
 This amount is deducted even if you don’t use the car much, because the most important thing is that you have it at your disposal.

 - You must keep a log book – you must record which journeys were work and which were private.